At the Project:

-- At these staging places juveniles can become adept at finding and capturing
+- At these stopover or staging places juveniles can become adept at finding and

-food, and both juveniles and adults can build up their energy reserves.
+capturing food, and both juveniles and adults can build their energy reserves.

 - Since many birds form flocks there must be advantages.
 But please note that

-the benefits of flocking vary for each species, and the advantages of flocking
+the benefits of flocking can vary from species to species, and the reasons Tree

-for Tree Swallows may be different from those of other songbirds.
+Swallows flock may be different from those of some other songbirds.

-One reason birds flock is that many eyes and ears can detect predators easier.
+One reason birds flock: more eyes and ears can detect predators easier.

-- If members of a group take turns looking and listening for danger, each
+- If a group has many members some will inevitably be looking and listening for

 - Flocking may also make it harder for predators to single out prey from among